tbowman01/AI-Vibe-Code-Setup/README.md

 ## 🎧 What is This?
 (The SPARC-Omega Vibe Explained)

 Forget coding blind.
-This is **SPARC-Omega Vibe Coding** – a next-level framework for AI-driven development.
-We fuse Roo Code's multi-agent system with Perplexity's research, GitHub's repository management, and **Hyperbrowser's advanced web scraping and browser automation**.
+This is **SPARC-Omega Vibe Coding** – a next-level framework for AI-driven development, **inspired by and extending the SPARC methodology and 'Boomerang Tasks' concept originally developed by Reuven Cohen for Roo Code**.
+I fuse Roo Code's multi-agent system with Perplexity's research, GitHub's repository management, and **Hyperbrowser's advanced web scraping and browser automation**.
 Crucially, the system uses **structured prompts to guide the AI's vast internal knowledge**, orchestrated by the **SPARC-Omega methodology**.

 Here's the flow: You spark an idea.
 SPARC-Omega kicks in, using **guided prompts to leverage the AI's knowledge for proactive challenge anticipation**.
 It delegates tasks to a specialized crew of AI agents: